Are implants safe & how long do they last?

 Dental implant treatment, although safe and popular, is a technically involved and sophisticated form of dentistry.
 That is why we recommend that you receive your dental implants in Perth, not offshore.
 Specific training is required to provide treatment for tooth implants.
-Our dedicated implant dentist usually performs the dental surgery in-chair at one of our Perth dental clinics.
+Our dedicated dentist usually performs the dental surgery in-chair at one of our Perth dental clinics.
 Occasionally, our dentist might refer you to a specialist for part or all of the implant treatment.

-Placement of the implant is done under surgery by a Periodontist, Maxillo-Facial and Oral Surgeon or a dedicated implant Dentist.
+Placement of the implant is done under surgery by a Periodontist, Maxillo-Facial and Oral Surgeon or a dedicated dentist.